Fact-checked by the Smart Insurance 101 editorial team

 - Complete the form with the full legal name, date of birth, Social Security number, and relationship of your new beneficiary.

-- If your divorce decree names an irrevocable beneficiary, do not change it without a court modification order — doing so could be legally void or constitute contempt.
+- Check your divorce decree carefully.
+Named irrevocable beneficiaries cannot be changed without a court modification order, attempting to do so could be legally void or constitute contempt.

 - Submit the completed form and retain a copy with a confirmation number for your records.